gcantieni/cs33-handout-converter/README.md

 ./convert-handout file.html
 ```
 using the included script.
 This should make the page foldable.
 Then email to the head TAs so it can be included in the website.

+TODO: Do these both in the same step